 They are super durable.
 I have been using a pair for the last 1.5 years, and they haven't had a single issue till now.
 All you need to do is replace the silicon tips from time to time, as they seem to wear out from repeated use.

 Sound isolation is top-notch, provided you find the perfect fit.
 Simultaneously, the sound quality is great, and the inline remote provides you with all the options.
 Keep in mind that you might find the bass to be a little on the lower side if you are a bass head.

 If you’re on a budget, you can check out the Edifier TWS1.
 These truly wireless earbuds bundle Bluetooth 5.0 and aptX, which makes them great for the price point.
 The crux of these buds is the inclusion of Qualcomm True Wireless Stereo Plus, which translates into a stable connection with minimized latency.
 The design is compact, and some may even say that these buds are stylish.

 The panels are touch-sensitive and that makes it easier for users to play and pause songs.
 That also means you won't have the buds pressing against your ear canal when you want to change the songs.

 Similar to some of the buds in this list, the TWS1 has a battery life of around, 8 hours with the case providing around 24 hours.
-They have an IPX5 rating and can withstand its share of sweat.
-So yeah, you can even wear to them to the gym or on your morning jogs.
+They have an IPX5 rating and can withstand their share of sweat.
+So yeah, you can even wear them to the gym or on your morning jogs.